rdignard08/RestGoatee/README.md

 RestGoatee
 ==========

 The non-boilerplate way to deserialize objects.
+No Mappings!
+No Mindless Repetion!

 This framework has no dependencies beyond the objective-C runtime; it has support for CoreData which can be enabled by importing the CoreData header before (or within) RestGoatee.h; this will expose a new public method: -[NSObject objectFromJSON:inContext:] where the `inContext` parameter is a managedObjectContext or nil.